Economy of Idaho: History

+Agriculture

+Taxation

 The state personal income tax ranges from 1.6% to 7.8% in eight income brackets.
 Idahoans may apply for state tax credits for taxes paid to other states, as well as for donations to Idaho state educational entities and some nonprofit youth and rehabilitation facilities.

-The state sales tax is 6% with a very limited, selective local option up to 6.5%.
+The state sales tax was introduced at 3% in 1965, easily approved by voters, where it remained until 1983.
+The sales tax is 6% with a very limited, selective local option up to 6.5%.
 Sales tax applies to the sale, rental or lease of tangible personal property and some services.
 Food is taxed, but prescription drugs are not.
 Hotel, motel, and campground accommodations are taxed at a higher rate (7% to 11%).
 Some jurisdictions impose local option sales tax.

-The sales tax was introduced at 3% in 1965, easily approved by voters, where it remained until 1983.

-In 2014, Idaho emerged as the second most small business friendly state, ranking behind Utah, based on a study drawing upon data from over 12,000 small business owners.
+Gambling

 Idaho has a state gambling lottery which contributed $333.5 million in payments to all Idaho public schools and Idaho higher education from 1990 to 2006.